dtcenter/MET/docs/Users_Guide/config_options.rst

 the output from multiple models, consider defining the model name as an environment variable which the controlling script sets prior to verifying the output of each model.
-Setting MODEL to that environment variable enables you to use one configuration file rather than maintianing many very similar ones.
+Setting MODEL to that environment variable enables you to use one configuration file rather than maintaining many very similar ones.

 An error in the syntax of a configuration file will result in an error from the MET tool stating the location of the parsing error.